-SEMESTER-IV GROUP - A AND B DISSERTATION/ PROJECT WORK
+SEMESTER VI GROUP - A AND B DISSERTATION/ PROJECT WORK

-In Semester IV (Group-A and Group-B) students are required to undertake a Dissertation/Project work consisting of approximately one-month preparatory work, approximately three -fourth weeks of field investigation, approximately two months for Lab work and / or data analysis and completion of the Dissertation/Project work.
+In Semester IV (Group-A and Group-B) students are required to undertake a Dissertation/Project work consisting of approximately one-month preparatory work, approximately One Month weeks of field investigation/approximately One Month for Lab work and / or data analysis and completion of the Dissertation/Project work.

-The Dissertation will be selected in consultation with the faculty members decided by Head of the department, according to their specialization.
-Dissertations/Project work will typically be a document of about 100-150 pages with sections in the following sequence: Introduction, Objectives, Hypothesis (if necessary), Research design/ Methodology, Results, Discussion, Conclusion and Suggestions, Literature cited etc.
+The Dissertation will be selected in consultation with the faculty members decided by Staff Council according to their specialization.
+Dissertations/Project work will typically be a document of about 100-150 pages with sections in the following sequence:-